Legends & Lattes: Second edition bonus story

-The Tor edition includes an added prequel story, "Pages to Fill: A Legends & Lattes Story."
+The Tor edition includes an added prequel short story, "Pages to Fill: A Legends & Lattes Story".
 It relates one of the final adventures of Viv's band prior to hunting the Scalvert Queen.
-In the gnomish city of Azimuth, they are tasked with capturing the dapplegrim (shapeshifter) Bodkin, a legendary thief, and recovering certain property she stole.
-Bodkin escapes their initial pursuit, but leaves behind a satchel containing small bottles of paint.
+In the gnomish city of Azimuth, they are tasked with capturing the dapplegrim (shapeshifter) Bodkin, a legendary thief, and recovering property she stole.
+Bodkin escapes but leaves behind a satchel containing bottles of paint.

 The crew splits up to learn what they can from this material, Viv and Gallina visiting the local Athenaeum to pinpoint where one bottle might have been bought.
-Viv, already contemplating her retirement and the means to secure it, takes the opportunity to research scalverts while there, filling her notebook with new information.
+Viv, already contemplating her retirement it, takes the opportunity to research scalverts while there, filling her notebook with new information.

 The two follow the trail of the paint to the dwelling of Leyton, a clockmaker, with whom Bodkin lives in the guise of his elfin lover Valeya.
 Viv secures the booty the band had been hired to recover before Bodkin returns.
 In a final struggle with the thief, Viv learns the dapplegrim had actually given up thievery for Leyton's sake, and considering her own dreams decides to let her go.

-Afterwards Viv and Gallina pass a café, a relatively new business in town, and go in.
-When served a cup of coffee, Viv's dream for her the next phase of her life finally comes into focus.
-She wishes she had brought her notebook; she has pages left to fill!
+Afterwards, Viv and Gallina pass a café, a relatively new business in town, and go in.
+When served a cup of coffee, Viv's dream for her the next phase of her life comes into focus.

 Reception

 Publishers Weekly characterizes the novel as "a gentle little cozy set against an epic fantasy backdrop," noting "[t]his charming outing will please anyone who’s ever wished to spend time in a fantasy world without all the quests and battles."

 Sarah Rice in Booklist calls the book "a novel, and shop, that will delight anyone who enjoys coffee shop alternate universes, slow-burn romances, and the vindication of friendship."
-She feels "[t]his setup combined with the positive messages of defying societal stereotypes, letting go of violence to build peace, and trusting in your friends feels like a premise from Terry Pratchett’s Discworld."
+She feels "[t]his setup combined with the positive messages of defying societal stereotypes, letting go of violence to build peace, and trusting in your friends feels like a premise from Terry Pratchett's Discworld."